PAC-Bayesian Treatment Allocation Under Budget Constraints: Related Literature

 One drawback of the aforementioned techniques is a lack of theoretical insight regarding the true target population cost and risk attributes of the proposed rules. \cite{sun2021empirical} adapts the EWM setting of \cite{KT2018} to account for a general budget constraint.
 She considers a conservative rule that will satisfy the budget constraint asymptotically.
 She also considers a modified rule where a Lagrange multiplier parameter is capped during estimation.
 This will, asymptotically, approach the welfare of the budget constrained welfare maximizing policy among the user-specified model class.
 This methodology extends the arbitrary form features of EWM to the budget constraint setting.
 However, the rules involve a non-convex estimation procedure that may become difficult if the model class includes more flexible functional forms.
 While our methodology sacrifices some ability to satisfy functional form constraints due to its stochastic nature, one benefit is that we can take advantage of Bayesian estimation machinery as discussed in Section \ref{sec: Simulation and Implementation}.
 Lastly, although the modified rules of \cite{sun2021empirical} will approach the optimal rule within the original budget constraint, it is worth noting that the modified rule may violate that budget constraint.
 One benefit of our approach is we can compare our rules to those with the highest welfare among rules with the same target population cost as the proposed rules.

 In a broader context, this paper contributes to a growing literature on statistical treatment rules in econometrics, including \cite{Manski2004}, \cite{dehejia2005program}, \cite{hirano2009asymptotics}, \cite{BHATTACHARYA2012168}, \cite{KT2018}, \cite{viviano2019policy}, and \cite{athey2021policy}.
 This literature has overlap with additional fields including statistics and machine learning.
 For examples, see \cite{qian2011performance} and \cite{beygelzimer2009offset}, respectively.
 Additional references and a discussion of the links between these fields can be found in \cite{athey2021policy}.
-We also note that, in the machine learning literature, \cite{london2019bayesian} utilize a PAC-Bayesian approach to policy estimation for the logged bandit feedback problem which is closely related to treatment policy estimation.
+In the machine learning literature, \cite{london2019bayesian} utilize a PAC-Bayesian approach to policy estimation for the logged bandit feedback problem which is closely related to treatment policy estimation.
+We also note that \cite{kitagawa2023stochastic} examine stochastic treatment assignment rules from a PAC-Bayesian perspective.
+Their paper's approach has overlap with ours, however the papers diverge in a number of dimensions stemming from our focus on the setting with a general budget constraint which is not considered there.

 Lastly, our analysis and proposed treatment rules are heavily influenced by the PAC-Bayesian machine learning literature.
 Seminal works in this area include \cite{shawe1997pac}, \cite{mcallester1999some}, \cite{mcallester1999pac}, \cite{seeger2002pac}, and \cite{mcallester2003pac}.
 In particular, we utilize techniques stemming from \cite{catoni2007pac}, \cite{lever2010distribution}, \cite{maurer2004note}, \cite{germain15aJMLR}, and \cite{alquier2016properties}.
 The theoretical contribution of our paper is, first, to modify and adapt relevant tools and generalization bounds to the treatment choice setting.
 We also develop the incorporation of a secondary objective or loss function (the treatment cost cost) into the analysis that yields informative oracle-type inequalities and generalization bounds relevant to the constrained budget setting.